svmiller/svmiller.github.io/_posts/2024-10-23-inequality-insurgency-south-vietnam-1968-statistical-analysis.md

 [^dubious]: This logic is interesting but questionable, and we'll just have to roll with the premise for the nature of the intended use of these data.
 If an undergrad did this, I'd make a note of it but wouldn't deduct points.
 It's at least novel and reasonably argued, which is why I would laud an undergraduate taking such initiative.

+With the data at hand, it takes next to no effort to do Mitchell's (1968) analysis as he says he did.

 ## Mitchell's Linear Model, and What's Wrong {#linearmodel}

 Mitchell (1968, 432) reports the results of his statistical model in a way I would not encourage, in addition to advertising the stepwise procedure that informed the design.